 What to do there: You can take a tour to the top and this is the best way to get the most out of the experience.
 The mountain is perfectly positioned to offer an unparalleled view of the sky.
 It’s high enough that it’s above 40 percent of the world’s atmosphere and the skies are clear for around 300 nights a year.
 Because of this, there are world-class telescopes put there by the top scientific research facilities in the world.
 Make sure you take part in the nightly public Stargazing Program at the Visitor Information Station if you’re lucky enough to be there on a clear night.
 You’ll be amazed by what you can see!

-Why it’s so awesome: This island is a tropical paradise of pristine beaches and blue waters, but most people visit it for an entirely different reason.
-There are only around 3,000 locals living on the island and about 500 cats who play freely on the 25,000 square feet of land that makes up their home.
+Why it’s so awesome: With its pristine beaches and blue waters, Lanai is one of the best islands in Hawaii.
+Only around 3,000 locals are living on the island and about 500 cats play freely on the 25,000 square feet of land that makes up their home.

 What to do there: If you love cats, then this sanctuary must be part of your Hawaii itinerary.
 The shelter was created to protect the native animals on the island from the cats who were brought to the island and then abandoned.
 It’s run entirely on donations and visitors are welcome for the money brought in.
 So, be prepared to be inundated by friendly, furry felines and show your support for this great cause!

 Why it’s so awesome: This canyon is absolutely stunningly beautiful.
 The walls of the canyon are covered in colors because of the vegetation and the stones, which is why they range from dark red to orange, brown and green.
 The canyon itself is about 2,750 feet deep, 13 miles long, and 1.5 miles wide and it looks amazing in photos.